PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1-7-7.md

 ***How it works***:

 For customized products - files or texts are displayed below the product.
-The files are added in a new column on the same line.
+The files are added to a new column on the same line.
 The texts are displayed below each other.

 ![Customized products](/assets/images/2020/05/custom-product.png)